TopeAdebayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change mode of a file to a given mode
+Script that gives everybody execute permission in all subdirectories of a current directory